acierto/email-inputs/README.md

 ## Playground

-You can find a link to a playground [here](https://acierto.github.io/email-inputs/).
+You can find 2 links to play with the component.
+Once is developed on [Vanilla html and embedded script](https://acierto.github.io/email-inputs/playground-vanilla-demo.html), another one is a bit more [advanced, which contains 4 cases]([here](https://acierto.github.io/email-inputs/)) and built with help of Typescript and Less.
 There is already some data pre-generated for testing some corner cases.

 You will find there 4 different cases to play with.